davk-418/AIO-Episode-Downloader/README.md

 ---
 # Usage

 - Open console (Command Prompt) and drag the file into it.
-Press Enter to run the file
+Press Enter to run the file.
+- When prompted for directory (where file will save), paste directory and press Enter (see [Directory.txt](Directory.txt) on how to find directory)